datanav/docs/training/010_architecture_and_concepts/030_Novice.rst

 	  "crm-account:hobbies": "Builds LEGO"
 	}

-The shape of the data does not immediately satisfy your needs, as you are only interested in working with the properties whose key starts with the namespace "global-person:".
+The shape of the data does not immediately satisfy your needs, as you are only interested in working with the properties whose key starts with the namespace ``global-person:``.
 To solve this you choose to use the copy function where you can define what namespaces you are interested in.
 In DTL this would be written as

 .. code-block:: json